Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 This playbook restores the latest good Helios snapshot.
 It’s recommended for running by Backup Admins _only_ after they make sure that the existing data is compromised and rollback to the previous snapshot, even at the expense of data loss, is _really required_.

 ## Prerequisites
-1. Create _DataHawk API_ key:
+1. Create the _DataHawk API_ key:
 * Go to the Cohesity Helios [login](https://helios.cohesity.com/#/login) page.
 * Enter your credentials and select _Log In_.
 The _Summary_ page is displayed.
 * Navigate to _Settings > Access Management_.
 The _Users_ tab is displayed.
 * Select _Add API Key_.
 The API Key Details is displayed.
 * Enter a name for the API key.
 * Select _Save_.
+2. Create your Azure KeyVault (see [instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)).
+* Create the _ApiKey_ secret and assign the _API Key_ value from the previous step to it.
+Now your API key is securely saved in the Azure KeyVault.

 ## Deployment instructions
-1. Deploy the playbook by clicking on "Deploy to Azure" button.
+1. Deploy the playbook by clicking on the "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcohesity%2FAzure-Sentinel%2FCohesitySecurity.internal%2FSolutions%2FCohesitySecurity%2FPlaybooks%2FCohesity_Restore_From_Last_Snapshot%2Fazuredeploy.json)
 2. Fill in the required parameters:
 * __Playbook Name:__ Enter the playbook name here.
-* __API Key:__ Enter your DataHawk API key.
+* __KeyVault Store Name:__ Enter your KeyVault store name here.

 ## Post-Deployment instructions
 1. (_Recommendation_) Limit access rights to this playbook to only Backup Admins because this playbook rolls back customer data that can result in a loss of important data if used without a good reason.